 Williams spent most of his best years (1912-1923) as a strikeout and location pitcher with the Lincoln Giants.
 A twenty-strikeout game was not unusual for him during that period.
 His record for a single day game was twenty-five strikeouts in twelve innings against the Bushwicks soon after Williams was traded to the Brooklyn Royal Giants in 1924.
 In the mid-1920s, he became known as “Smokey” Joe, because he still had a blazing fastball even though he was approaching the age of forty.
 Williams struck out twenty-seven Kansas City Monarchs in a twelve-inning night game in 1930, at the age of forty-four.

-When Williams retired in 1934, Ty Cobb declared that Smokey Joe would have been a sure thirty game winner if he had played in the majors.
-In twenty-six post season games against the best white big-league clubs from 1913 through 1932, Williams won nineteen, lost six and tied one.
+When Williams retired in 1934, Ty Cobb declared that he would have been a thirty-game winner in Major League Baseball.
+In twenty-six post-season games against the best MLB clubs from 1913 through 1932, Williams won nineteen, lost six and tied one.
 His last manager, Cum Posey of the Homestead Grays, said perhaps only Walter Johnson, Lefty Grove and Satchel Paige, could match Williams’ fastball in his prime.

 Smokey Joe Williams died in New York City in 1946.
 The veterans committee elected him to the Baseball Hall of Fame in 1999.